JoeFannie/caffe/README.md

-# Deep Face Recognition with Caffe Implementation
+# CJJ Deep Face Recognition with Caffe Implementation

 This branch is developed for deep face recognition, the related paper is as follows.